-The most common mistake in applying for APO is use of the incorrect application form.
-You must submit an application for disclosure of BPI/CBI on the correct form.
-The form to use when applying for access to information under APO in a safeguard or LHT investigation is titled Application for Disclosure of Confidential Business Information under Administrative Protective Order; the form to use in applying for access to information under APO in AD/CVD investigation is titled Application for Disclosure of Business Proprietary Information under Administrative

-Protective Order.
-The forms are labeled to indicate whether it is for a safeguard, LHT, or AD/CVD investigation.

-The other most common mistakes in applying for APO are mechanical errors related to completing the APO application forms.
-These mistakes do not cause an application to be rejected but can instead slow processing of the application.

-- You must name the interested party represented and provide its category (e.g., domestic producer, importer) when completing the first page of the APO Form Application for Disclosure. - The attorney's name and signature must be provided on the first page of the APO Form Application for Disclosure when category (3) is checked.
+- The most common mistake in applying for APO is use of the incorrect application form.
+You must submit an application for disclosure of CBI/BPI on the correct form.
+The form to use when applying for access to information under APO in a safeguards investigation is titled Application for Disclosure of Confidential Business Information under Administrative Protective Order; the form to use in applying for access to information under APO in AD/CVD investigation is titled Application for Disclosure of Business Proprietary Information under Administrative Protective Order.
+The two forms are labeled to indicate either Safeguards or AD/CVD investigations. - The other most common mistakes in applying for APO are mechanical errors related to completing the APO application forms.
+These mistakes do not cause an application to be rejected but can instead slow processing of the application. - You must both name the interested party represented as well as provide its category (e.g., domestic producer, importer) when completing the first page of the APO Form Application for Disclosure. - The attorney name and signature must be provided on the first page of the APO Form Application for Disclosure when category (3) is checked.